Science

 Pupils should be taught to:

-- explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.
+- Explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.

-- identify the effects of air resistance, water resistance and friction, that act between moving surfaces.
+- Identify the effects of air resistance, water resistance and friction, that act between moving surfaces.

-- recognise that some mechanisms including levers, pulleys and gears allow a smaller force to have a greater effect.
+- Recognise that some mechanisms including levers, pulleys and gears allow a smaller force to have a greater effect.

 Year 6 programme of study